Baduit/Croissant/README.md

 # Croissant
 ## Description
 It is a C++20 header only library.
-It makes comparaisons more intuitive by chaining it like this :
+It makes comparisons more intuitive by chaining it like this :
 * `x == y == z`
 * `5 < x <= 25`
 * `x == y == 12`

-But you can only chain comparaisons of the same category (more explanation in the __Limitations__ part).
+But you can only chain comparisons of the same category (more explanation in the __Limitations__ part).
 I define 3 categories:
 * Equality : __==__
 * Less : __<__ and __<=__
 * More : __>__ and __>=__